edsilv/aframe-ts-webpack/README.md

 Creates commonsjs, esmodule, UMD, and var dist builds.
 UMD would be the conventional method of use, i.e. `window.AFRAME`.

 Transpiles TypeScript to es5.
-Includes `@webcomponents/custom-elements/custom-elements` (16k) and `@webcomponents/webcomponentsjs/custom-elements-es5-adapter` (1.3k) polyfills (tested in IE11). `custom-elements-es5-adapter` is necessary for _modern browsers_ using custom elements transpiled to es5.
-Eventually when browsers are all "modern" we can change the tsconfig to `"target": "es6"` without needing to change anything else.
+Includes `@webcomponents/custom-elements/custom-elements` (16k) and `@webcomponents/webcomponentsjs/custom-elements-es5-adapter` (1.3k) polyfills.

+`custom-elements-es5-adapter` is necessary for _modern browsers_ using custom elements transpiled to es5.
+Eventually when browsers are all "modern" we can change the tsconfig to `"target": "es6"` and remove this polyfill.

 es6 class syntax with _optional_ static typing can be used for development.
 Any plain js file is a valid ts file.